AEW Collision lineup: The card for Saturday's show - Pro Wrestling Dot Net

 -Nick Wayne vs. AR Fox

-Powell’s POV: La Faccion Ingobernable vs. The Acclaimed in a four-way qualifier has been announced for the November 16 edition of Collision.
-Saturday’s Collision will be taped on Thursday in Providence, Rhode Island at Amica Mutual Pavilion.
-The show airs on TNT at 7CT/8ET.
+Powell’s POV: Collision will be taped tonight in Providence, Rhode Island at Amica Mutual Pavilion.
+We are looking for reports or basic results via dotnetjason@gmail.com.
+The show airs Saturday on TNT at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment